dirigible-io/dirigible-io.github.io/docs-help/docs/tutorials/application-development/bookstore/database.md

 !!! info "Save & Publish"

 	Saving the file will trigger a _`Publish`_ action, which will create the database table in the target database schema.
-	Usually this action should take several seconds to complete, after which the database table would be visible in the [Database Perspective](/help/development/ide/perspectives/database/).
+	Usually this action should take several seconds to complete, after which the database table would be visible in the [`Database Perspective`](/help/development/ide/perspectives/database/).

 	_**Note:** Manual _`Publish`_ can be performed by right clicking on the artifact and selecting `Publish` from the context menu.
 The _`Publish`_ action can be performed also on project level._